Top Online Scams Used by Cyber Criminals to Trick You

 Attack methods and tools vary from traditional attack vectors, which use malicious software and vulnerabilities present in almost all the programs and apps (even in the popular Windows operating systems), to ingenious phishing scams deployed from unexpected regions of the world, where justice can’t easily reach out to catch the eventual perpetrators.

-The most common ways for you to become vulnerable to a malware attack or phishing scam take place when you:
+The most common ways for you to become vulnerable to a malware attack or phishing scam usually happen when you:

 For this reason, we need to know what are the most popular schemes and techniques used by cyber criminals in order to obtain our private information and financial data.